 The Tamanu tree blooms twice in a year, and has aromatic white flowers that create clusters of yellow-skinned fruits.
 The fruit has a large nut within it.
 The harvested fruits are slightly crushed to extract the nuts.
 The nuts are then sun-dried for about eight weeks.
 During this time, the nuts turn brown and lose about a third of their original weight.
 Inside their oil content becomes very high.
 Tamanu Oil is not present in the fruit when it falls from the tree but forms during the drying period.
 Once dried, the kernel is mechanically cold-pressed to extract the precious oil.
 The resulting tamanu oil has a rich texture, a greenish-amber color and a sweet nutty aroma.

-Some possible benefits of our raw organic Tamanu oil may include:
+Some possible benefits of our Raw Tamanu oil may include:

 ● Fading stretch marks